The European Ceramic Society

 • The "Richard Brook Award", - given to a ceramist belonging to a country outside Europe for outstanding contribution to ceramic science or technology.

-Granting the Award will be the responsibility of the PEC.
+Granting the Awards will be the responsibility of the PEC.

 The names of candidates must be received by the PEC through written papers containing the merits of the candidate including his/her short curriculum vitae.
 The candidates must not be a native of the host country.
-The Awards will be completed by a lecture.
+The Awards will be completed with a lecture by the Awardee.

-Everything which is not provided for in these statutes, and in particular the formalities of publicity, shall be settled pursuant to the provisions of the Act.
+Everything which is not provided for in these statutes, and in particular the formalities of publicity, shall be settled pursuant to the provisions of the “Code des Sociétés et des Associations”.

 Last news